Chess: Technology

-The Internet enabled online chess as a new medium of playing, with chess servers allowing users to play other people from different parts of the world in real time.
-The first such server, known as Internet Chess Server (ICS), was developed at the University of Utah in 1992.
+The Internet enabled online chess, allowing users to play other people from different parts of the world in real time.
+The first online chess server, known as Internet Chess Server (ICS), was developed at the University of Utah in 1992.
 ICS formed the basis for the first commercial chess server, the Internet Chess Club, which was launched in 1995, and for other early chess servers such as Free Internet Chess Server (FICS).
 Since then, many other platforms have appeared, and online chess began to rival over-the-board chess in popularity.
+The two most popular platforms today are Chess.com and Lichess.
 During the 2020 COVID-19 pandemic, the isolation ensuing from quarantines imposed in many places around the world, combined with the success of the popular Netflix show The Queen's Gambit and other factors such as the popularity of online tournaments (notably PogChamps) and chess Twitch streamers, resulted in a surge of popularity not only for online chess, but for the game of chess in general; this phenomenon has been referred to in the media as the 2020 online chess boom.

 Computer chess has also seen major advances.
 By the 1990s, chess engines could consistently defeat most amateurs, and in 1997 Deep Blue defeated World Champion Garry Kasparov in a six-game match, starting an era of computer dominance at the highest level of chess.
 In the 2010s, engines significantly stronger than even the best human players became accessible for free on a number of PC and mobile platforms, and free engine analysis became a commonplace feature on internet chess servers.
 An adverse effect of the easy availability of engine analysis on hand-held devices and personal computers has been the rise of computer cheating, which has grown to be a major concern in both over-the-board and online chess.
 In 2017, AlphaZero—a neural network also capable of playing shogi and Go—was introduced.
 Since then, many chess engines based on neural network evaluation have been written, the best of which have surpassed the traditional "brute-force" engines.
 AlphaZero also introduced many novel ideas and ways of playing the game, which affected the style of play at the top level.